- Instructions for Form 8082 - Introductory Material

 Generally, file Form 8082 if any of the following apply.

-• You believe an item wasn’t properly reported on the Schedule K-1 or Schedule K-3 you received from the partnership, or on a Form 8986 received from an AAR partnership (but not an audited partnership), S corporation, estate, or domestic trust; the Schedule Q you received from the REMIC; or the foreign trust statement you received from the foreign trust.
+You believe an item wasn’t properly reported on the Schedule K-1 or Schedule K-3 you received from the partnership, or on a Form 8986 (only issued with respect to an AAR), S corporation, estate, or domestic trust; the Schedule Q you received from the REMIC; or the foreign trust statement you received from the foreign trust.

 AAR under BBA.

-File Form 8082 if you're the PR or DI requesting an administrative adjustment to correct a previously filed partnership return on behalf of the BBA partnership.
+File Form 8082 if you’re the PR or DI requesting an administrative adjustment on behalf of the BBA partnership to correct a previously filed partnership return.

 Who May Not File